 Glasses for Poor Night Vision

 One thing that really shocked the kids while they were watching some of the oldest footage from over 15 years ago is that my husband and I both used to wear glasses.
-My husband used to wear them all day, everyday for nearsightedness.
-In my case, I wore glasses in the evening because of problems with night blindness.
+My husband used to wear them all day, every day for nearsightedness.

 “Why don’t you and Daddy wear glasses anymore?” they asked.

 This is a very interesting question, one that I haven’t considered in a very long time.
 My husband and I both developed a need for glasses shortly after graduating from college.
 We wore them until around 2002 when our second child was born.
 After that, we just didn’t seem to need them anymore and gradually stopped wearing them altogether.
 Strangely enough, this happened for both us right around the same time!

 The interesting thing is that my husband needed glasses for mild myopia and I needed them for night blindness issues.
 These vision issues are completely different and occurred for seemingly unrelated reasons.